 As of December 31, 2020, the Company had \$1,121,103 in its operating bank accounts, working capital of \$1,194,956, and \$82,119 of interest income available in the Trust Account to pay for the Company's tax obligations, if any.
+Further, the Company has incurred and expects to continue to incur significant costs in pursuit of its acquisition plans.

 Prior to the completion of the Public Offering, the Company's liquidity needs have been satisfied through an advance of \$25,000 from the Sponsor to cover for certain offering costs in exchange for the issuance of the Founder Shares and a \$300,000 promissory note (the "Note") issued to the Sponsor.
 The Company fully repaid the Note on September 28, 2020.
 Subsequent to the consummation of the Public Offering and Private Placement, the Company's liquidity needs have been satisfied with the proceeds from the consummation of the Private Placement not held in the Trust Account.
-In addition, in order to finance transaction costs in connection with the Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, provide the Company Working Capital Loans (see Note 4).
+In addition, in order to finance transaction costs in connection with the Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, provide the Company Working Capital Loans (see Note 5).
 As of December 31, 2020, there were no amounts outstanding under any Working Capital Loan.